tommysundstrom/DevonThink-helper/Readme.txt

             While TextEdit is does a reasonable job formatting the page, the result is not always pretty.

+            TextEdit will flash pages on the screen while the script is running.

+            Will change the database, so please make sure there is a backup before you run it.

    (Tip: This script, that opens the web page with the same url when the record is selected, could be a good complement: http://www.devon-technologies.com/scripts/userforum/viewtopic.php?f=20&t=10894)

 There is no user interface (not even command line), so the only way of controlling it is to write code in the "if __FILE__ == $0 then" section, or calling if from another script.

+Logs are produced to ~/Library/Logs/Ruby/DevonThink_helper

 Scripting DevonThink with Ruby